 He is the White Sox all-time leader in home runs and runs batted in.
-He has never been the league leader in home runs, but has been second in the league four different times.
-He has also never been the league leader in RBI, although he was leading the league in 1993 up to the last week when he missed the last few games due to injuries, thus allowing Albert "Joey" Belle to pass him by one RBI on the last day.
+He never led his league in home runs, but was second four different times.
+He also never led the league in RBI, although he was leading the league in 1993 up to the last week when he missed the last few games due to injuries, thus allowing Albert Belle to pass him by one RBI on the last day.

 This was accomplished in White Sox ballparks that weren't particularly favorable to hitters.
 In 1992, Frank was on track to hit 30 home runs until a cold September in Chicago prevented the balls from traveling far, giving Frank a ton of doubles but few home runs that month - and he ended up leading the league with 46 doubles.
 He added some excellent seasons later in his career, with 43 home runs in 2000, 42 home runs in 2003, and two injury-plagued seasons in 2004 and 2005 when he nevertheless managed to slug .562 and .590.
 Adding together 2004 and 2005, he had less than 350 at-bats total because of the injuries but managed to hit 30 home runs and draw 80 walks.
 He hit 39 home runs in 2006, thus giving him 69 home runs in 811 at-bats in that three-year span.

-Thomas was criticized for his drop-off after the 1997 season, but even his "bad" seasons are dream seasons for the ordinary player.
+Thomas was criticized for his drop-off after the 1997 season, but even his "bad" seasons would have been dream seasons for an ordinary player.
 His worst full season is generally considered to be 2002, when he hit "only" 28 home runs with 92 RBI and 88 walks - but when Carlos Lee in the same season hit 26 home runs with 80 RBI and 74 walks, Lee was considered to be a sharp, young up-and-coming player.

 Thomas was almost always a slow starter, typically hitting for a low average with few home runs in April.
 Some of this was undoubtedly due to the cold weather in Chicago in April, which limited how far the balls could be hit.
 Nevertheless, he typically made up for it in May to August, before often tailing off in September, another cold time of year in Chicago when balls would cease to carry far.

 Ozzie Guillen, when he became White Sox manager, did not agree with Frank's style of play (preferring players who played "small ball"), and so it was not surprising that Thomas was allowed to become a free agent after the 2005 season, when the White Sox won the World series with Thomas injured and missing most of the season and the entire post-season.
 The White Sox bought out his contract.
 Thomas expressed disappointment that owner Jerry Reinsdorf had not called to talk to him about it before it happened, saying that he felt treated like a "passing by player" instead of a long-time fixture in Chicago.
-One explanation for the action by the Sox is that they were able to pick up Jim Thome, a slugger several years younger than Thomas, and one who hails from Illinois.
-He signed with the Oakland Athletics, who won their division in 2006 while the White Sox were not able to return to the post season.
+One explanation for the action by the Sox is that they were able to pick up Jim Thome, a slugger several years younger than Thomas and himself a future Hall of Famer, and one who hails from Illinois.
+He signed with the Oakland Athletics, who won their division in 2006 while the White Sox were not able to return to the postseason.

 Major Leagues with Oakland (first time)

 Thomas signed with Oakland in January 2006 and added a right-handed bat to a lineup which had a number of left-handed power hitters.
 Although he got off to a slow start because he was unable to play during most of spring training, he was credited with helping teammate Nick Swisher improve his power.
 Showing that he could still hit at the age of 38, he hit 7 home runs in 12 games during late May and early June.
 By the All-Star break, he was leading the team in slugging percentage.
-He was touted as a contender for the Comeback Player of the Year Award, something he won previously in 2000 (he ended up finishing second to Chicago's Jim Thome).
+He was touted as a contender for the Comeback Player of the Year Award, something he won previously in 2000 (he ended up finishing second to Chicago's Jim Thome - the man who had in effect replaced him on the White Sox).
 In August, he was a key factor in Oakland's success as the team moved ahead of the competition in the AL West division while Frank hit .333 with a .443 OBP.
 During the first 9 games of September, Frank hit 7 home runs with a slugging percentage of .947.
-He was named American League Player of the Week for that week, the 14th time he received that honor in his career, but the first time for his new team.
+He was named American League Player of the Week for that week, the 14th time he had received that honor in his career, but the first time for his new team.
 Thomas carried the team to the division championship, hitting 10 home runs in September (and one in the single game the team played in October), with a .602 slugging percentage.
 He finished fifth in the league in home runs and eighth in the league in RBI.

 Signed for only $500,000 plus incentives, not much was expected of Thomas due to his history of injuries.
 Asked about Frank's performance, and about his earning (through about the end of July 2006) an extra $1.5 million in incentive pay, Oakland manager Ken Macha stated that he had been "Worth every penny".